isomerpages/govtech-gobusiness/_govtassist/3a-grants.md

 To find out more, please see below:
 - For more details on SMEs Go Digital, please click <a target="_blank" href="https://go.gov.sg/smegodigital">here</a>.
-- For more details on Eneterprise Development Grant, please click <a target="_blank" href="https://go.gov.sg/edgrant">here</a>.
+- For more details on Enterprise Development Grant, please click <a target="_blank" href="https://go.gov.sg/edgrant">here</a>.
 - For more details on Productivity Solutions Grant, please click <a target="_blank" href="https://go.gov.sg/psgrant">here</a>.